Note: This is a preliminary 2015 guide. Some data may change prior to the season opening.

 Hunting by Nontribal Members on North Dakota Indian Reservations – If an individual hunts exclusively on Indian lands within an Indian reservation, a tribal license is required and a state hunting license is not required.
 Hunting on nontribal lands within an Indian reservation requires a state hunting license.
 Game taken legally with a tribal license within an Indian reservation may be possessed and transported anywhere in North Dakota.

-Each license holder may take and possess one bearded wild turkey.
-Party hunting is not allowed.
+Each license holder may take and possess one bearded or male wild turkey..

 Wild Turkey Identification